Traveller Alien Module 7: Hivers: Publication history

 In 1986, the series continued with 7: Hivers, a 48-page book written by J. Andrew Keith, Marc W. Miller, and Loren Wiseman, with interior art by Bryan Gibson and Steve Venters, and cover art by Venters.
 It is considered one of the classic Traveller Modules series.

 In 1987, GDW followed 7: Hivers with a final addition to the Alien Module series, 8: Darrians.

 Reception

 Jim Bambra reviewed Traveller Alien Module 7: Hivers for White Dwarf #84, and stated that "Hivers is yet another valuable and impressive addition to the Traveller universe."

+In his 1990 book The Complete Guide to Role-Playing Games, game critic Rick Swan called this one of the best Traveller expansions, and especially recommended it.